Asturian derby: History

-On 27 February 1966, just after the kick off of the derby at El Molinón, several people became injured after an avalanche happened in one of the stands of the stadium.
+On 27 February 1966, just after the kickoff of the derby at El Molinón, several people were injured after an avalanche occurred in one of the stands of the stadium.

 On 29 May 1977 a special derby was held in Oviedo, where Sporting won by 2–1 at Estadio Carlos Tartiere in the penultimate match of the 1976–77 Segunda División, achieving promotion to La Liga and beginning the 'golden years' of the club.

 On 15 March 1998, Oviedo won 2–1 in the last derby in La Liga to date.
 After that season, Sporting were relegated to Segunda División with the worst performance ever in the Spanish top league.
 This was also the last Asturian derby played at the old Estadio Carlos Tartiere before its closure in May 2000.

 The first derby at the new Estadio Carlos Tartiere was played on 28 October 2001, being the first ever sell-out for the venue; Sporting beat the locals 2–0.

-In 2003, the clubs played the last derby before the relegation of Oviedo to Segunda División B, later dropped to Tercera División due to unpayments.
+In 2003, the clubs played the last derby before the relegation of Oviedo to Segunda División B, later dropped to Tercera División due to nonpayments.
 Oviedo won by 2–1.
-After Oviedo's second goal, one of the stands collapsed and several fans went onto the pitch, without any injured persons.
+After Oviedo's second goal, one of the stands collapsed and several fans went onto the pitch, without any injuries.
 Due to this, Estadio Carlos Tartiere was closed for one game.

 After Oviedo were relegated to the lower divisions, the club had to play against Sporting B for several years until their comeback to Segunda División in 2015.
-In that time, Sporting B won some of the matches played, specially importants the two 4–1 wins, one of them at Carlos Tartiere.

 Oviedo and Sporting met again on 9 September 2017, in the fourth round of the 2017–18 Segunda División, breaking the biggest gap ever (14 years) without facing each other in official competitions.
 The match, played in Gijón, ended with a one-goal draw.
 Before it, in the surroundings of the stadium, there were altercations between the National Police and the ultras of Sporting Gijón, ending with damage to the buses of both clubs and 12 persons arrested.
 In the second-leg match played in Carlos Tartiere, Oviedo defeated Sporting by 2–1.

 The second derby of the 2019–20 season, initially dated for 29 March 2020, was postponed due to the coronavirus pandemic.
 It finally was played on 22 June at El Molinón, behind closed doors, and finished with the win of the carbayones by 0–1.